FelixWolf/.github/CODE_OF_CONDUCT.md

 ### Moderator agreement
 * Moderators must not underestimate the impact of their actions and it's impact on the community.
 We don't want to discourage people from contributing.
 * Moderators must set aside all biases, be it political, their relationship with a user, or otherwise.
+If unable to do so, the issue must be passed to a moderator who can do so.
 * Moderators are forbidden with dealing with issues that involve themselves or their friends.
 * Moderators must use their powers to create a positive environment, not a fearful one.